-When it comes to our homes, having peace of mind is a must.
-Home emergency cover can give us that, but it isn’t always clear what it covers or if it’s worth paying for.
+When it comes to our homes or a property you own as a landlord, having peace of mind is a must.
+Home emergency cover can give us that, but it isn't always clear what it covers or if it's worth paying for.

-Let’s look at home emergency cover in-depth to understand whether it’s something worth buying.
+Let's look at home emergency cover in-depth to understand whether it's worth buying.

 What is home emergency cover?

-Home emergency cover helps you cope with the aftermath of an incident.
-Having cover may make it easier to get a tradesperson to visit your home and deal with the matter at hand without leaving you facing high out-of-pocket costs.
+Home emergency cover helps you cope with the aftermath of an incident - such as flooding - so it improves that vital element of home security.
+Having cover may make it easier to get a tradesperson to visit your home, for example, and cover the bill for labour.
+And it means your provider deals with the matter at hand without leaving you facing high out-of-pocket costs, which can quickly add up.
+Home emergency cover policies are designed to cover them so that you don't incur debts which could affect your living standards.

 How to buy home emergency cover